What does ecodek® alternative decking look like?

 ecodek® is a wood polymer composite, which means that it’s a blend of recycled wood and recycled plastic.
 The composition of ecodek® is approximately 55% hardwood fibres (re-claimed beech from saw mills, i.e. top quality, kiln dried material) and 45% high-density polyethylene (we use both post-consumer and post-industrial feed stocks) – otherwise known as recycled plastic milk bottles!
 Other ingredients are a high-quality colour pigmentation system, a wetting/bonding agent and a high-tech ultraviolet light inhibitor package.
 Perfect for your wood composite deck.

 Can you screw it like you can with wood?

 Yes, ecodek® will take screws just like wood and it also has better screw retention than wood, so you don’t find that screws pull out over time. (ecodek® screws are the recommended option.)

 Can you use normal wood working tools?

 Absolutely.
 No specialist woodworking equipment is needed, you can even saw it by hand.

 Will it fade over time?

-Ecodek is made from hardwood fibres in order to minimise the fading (softwood fades far more than hardwood), but there will still be some fade visible over the first few months (the speed of this fading depends upon the weather conditions) giving a more textured appearance.
-Only the wood fibres fade, the plastic content holds its colour.
+ecodek® is made from hardwood fibres in order to minimise the fading (softwood fades far more than hardwood), but there will still be some fade visible over the first few months (the speed of this fading depends upon the weather conditions) giving a more textured appearance.
+As with any timber based product, some fade will occur but the plastic content holds its colour.
 Any initial colour difference between boards is due to the natural colour variance in the wood fibres and once weathered, the boards will all be a similar colour tone.
-The most weather resistant colours are Slate Grey, Dark Brown and Black.
+The most fade resistant colours are Slate Grey, Dark Brown and Black.

 Can you use it for load bearing applications (i.e structural)?